 The best time to visit is probably August, but that’s also one of the busiest times.
 If you can hold off until early September, you’ll get still-decent weather and smaller crowds.

-If you’ve enjoyed this 48 hours in Banff National Park guide, please consider sharing on Facebook!
+If you found this guide to two days in Banff National Park useful, please consider sharing on Facebook or Pinterest!

 Do you have any other suggestions for how to spend a weekend in Banff National Park?